Busan: In popular culture

 Gyeongsang dialect, which is comparable to a Scottish English in relation to standard British English.

 Works set in Busan tend to be crime noirs.
 Additionally, Busan often appears as an escape location or disaster area.
 Stories where characters escape to Busan to flee accidents or disasters in Seoul and then escape overseas are quite common clichés in Korean disaster films.
 Train to Busan carries out an escape to Busan, as the title suggests.

-Until the late 1990s, most dramas, movies, commercials, and music videos were filmed in the Seoul area, making filming outside Seoul quite rare.
+The establishment of the Busan Film Commission in 1999 marked the city's emergence as a major filming destination beyond Seoul.
 In the early 2000s, it was relatively easy to obtain permits for road closures and explosion scenes in Busan that would have been impossible in Seoul.
 Thanks to active support from the city, word of mouth started in the film industry, leading to a preference for filming in the Busan area.
-In particular, the film Haeundae was a box office success, achieving 10 million viewers.
+In particular, the 2009 film Haeundae was a box office success with over 10 million attendees.